 Near Uniontown in Fayette County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 18, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 450 times since then.
-Photos: 1, 2. submitted on April 18, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on April 17, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 960 times since then and 46 times this year.
+Photos: 1, 2. submitted on April 17, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+3, 4, 5. submitted on April 18, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.